Sail and Snorkel Michaelmas Cay

 - Fish feedings presentation

-- Glass of complimentary sparkling wine served on the homeward journey, cheese and crackers.
+- A glass of complimentary sparkling wine served on the homeward journey, cheese and crackers.

 - Lycra suits